 In the United States, there are employment and labor laws that govern all businesses when it comes to the treatment of employees.
 The U.S. Department of Labor prescribes regulations to protect workers’ rights, specifically those who are young or those may become victims of discrimination.

-There are several laws that regulate employers in the U.S. The law that are most important to businesses in the restaurant industry are the Fair Labor Standards Act (FLSA), the Occupational Safety and Health Act (OSHA) and the Equal Employment Opportunity Commission.
+There are several laws that regulate employers in the U.S. The law that are most important to businesses in the restaurant industry are the Fair Labor Standards Act (FLSA), the Occupational Safety and Health Act (OSHA) and the Equal Employment Opportunity Commission (EEOC).

 Along with state laws, these laws to maintain minimum wage, overtime pay and recordkeeping and youth employment standards for Federal, State and local governments, as well as the private sector.
 It also protects minors by restricting the kind of work they can engage in, as well as the number of hours they are allowed to work.
 Some of the regulations are as follows:

-Minimum wage.
 Minimum wage is the lowest pay rate businesses can legally pay their employees.
-As of July 24, 2008, minimum wage is $6.55 per hour.
-It is expected to rise again in July 2009.
+As of July 24, 2009 minimum wage is $7.25 per hour.

 - The child receives a work permit (in some states)